sipeed/sipeed_wiki/docs/soft/maixpy/en/get_started/get_started_led_blink.md

 ---
 title: Turn on the LED
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: turn on the LED
+desc: maixpy  turn on the LED
 ---